 Layers

-A layer consists of multiple neurons,
+A layer consists of multiple neurons:

-• Input Layer: The input layer is the front layer of a neural network which contains the input of the neural network.
+- Input Layer: The input layer is the first layer of a neural network, containing the network's initial data.

 Bias